minors must be accompanied by an adult

 Anyone who enters the wilderness will benefit from having these basic, but important, survival skills.

-Class will take place at our school's 40-acre property from 9am-5pm on Saturday and Sunday.
+Class will take place at our school’s 40-acre property from 9am-5pm on Saturday and Sunday.
+No Food provided.
 Participants will be out in the field all day and will need to dress accordingly.
-While the class isn't overly strenuous, we will be hiking about 1-2 miles over the course of the weekend.
-Students will need to be able to carry food, water, and gear with them throughout the day - preferably in a backpack with a hipbelt.
+While the class isn’t overly strenuous, we will be hiking about 1-2 miles over the course of the weekend.
+Students will need to be able to carry food, water, and gear with them throughout the day – preferably in a backpack with a hipbelt.
 A knife is required for the class.
-Fixed blade knives will be available for purchase ($20-35 depending on the model).
+Fixed blade knives may be purchased during registration ($20-35 depending on the model).

 Samuel Bowman joined the WAS staff in 2012 after completing The Immersion at Wilderness Awareness School and The Immersion Leadership Program.
 He grew up in the Blue Ridge Mountains of South Western Virginia on his families’ dairy farm.
 From solo wanderings on the farm’s 600 acres to working on the farm with the family, Sam discovered a connection and respect for the land and all that are supported by it.